-Information category Current rules COAG Energy Council's proposed rule Draft rule Uncontracted primary capacity No information on Bulletin Board.
+Information category Current rules COAG Energy Council's proposed rule Final rule Uncontracted primary capacity No information on Bulletin Board.
 Regulated pipelines must maintain a register of uncontracted capacity, however this is not accessible from a central location.
 Pipeline operators would provide a three year (36 month) outlook of uncontracted, primary capacity.
 Provided monthly for each month of the 36 month outlook period.
 Pipeline operators would provide a one year (12 month) outlook of uncontracted, primary capacity.
 Provided monthly for each month of the 12 month outlook period.
 Contact details of contracted shippers No requirement to identify contracted shippers for each pipeline.
 Shippers are eligible to be BB participants, however it is not mandatory to register.
 For each BB pipeline, pipeline operators would provide a list of contracted shippers and their contact details, in relative order of their contracted capacities.
 Provided on a monthly basis.
 For each BB pipeline, pipeline operators would provide a list of contracted shippers.
 Updated when no longer accurate.
 Secondary capacity trading platforms None.
 Pipeline operators would provide information from their secondary capacity trading platforms, reported monthly.
-As proposed.
+As proposed, with minor drafting amendments.
 Detailed facility data All facility operators required to provide nameplate rating information.
 In addition to nameplate rating information, facility operators to provide information on pipeline receipt and delivery points, and the receipt and delivery points at which storage and production facilities are located.
 Updated when no longer accurate.
 As proposed, with minor drafting amendments.
-Aggregated and disaggregated gas flow Pipeline operators required to provide aggregated delivery point flows for each In additional to aggregated delivery point flows, pipeline operators would be required to provide aggregated receipt As proposed, with minor drafting amendments.
+Aggregated and disaggregated gas flow Pipeline operators required to provide aggregated delivery point flows for each In additional to aggregated delivery point flows, pipeline operators would be required to provide aggregated receipt As proposed, with drafting amendments to clarify AEMO's role in receiving disaggregated data and ensure AEMO

-Information category Current rules COAG Energy Council's proposed rule Draft rule data zone on a day after basis. point flow data by zone on a day after basis, which would be published on the Bulletin Board.
+Information category Current rules COAG Energy Council's proposed rule Final rule data zone on a day after basis. point flow data by zone on a day after basis, which would be published on the Bulletin Board.
 Pipeline operators would also be required to provide disaggregated receipt and delivery point flow data on a monthly basis, which would not be published on the Bulletin Board.
-AEMO would use this data to monitor compliance with Bulletin Board reporting and registration obligations Gas storage facilities Required to report nameplate capacity rating, actual net flows out of the storage facility for each gas day, seven day capacity outlook, and medium term capacity outlooks.
-May be exempt if production nameplate rating is less than 20 TJ per gas day, it is used solely as part of a production facility or it is not connected to a BB pipeline.
+AEMO would use this data to monitor compliance with Bulletin Board reporting and registration obligations can use this data for is other functions, so long as this information is kept confidential.
+Gas storage facilities Required to report nameplate capacity rating, actual net flows out of the storage facility for each gas day, seven day capacity outlook, and medium term capacity outlooks.
+May be exempt if production nameplate rating is less than 20 terajoules (TJ) per gas day, it is used solely as part of a production facility or it is not connected to a BB pipeline.
 No changes proposed.
-In addition to existing reporting, facilities would report the actual volume of gas held in the storage facility for each gas day, aggregated injections and aggregated withdrawals for the current gas day and a seven day forecast, and a 12 month outlook of uncontracted storage capacity.
-Nameplate capacity rating would be updated monthly rather than annually.
-Facilities used solely as part of a production facility would no longer be exempt from Bulletin Board reporting, but will not be required to report aggregated injections and aggregated withdrawals for the current gas day and a seven day forecast.
+In addition to existing reporting on nameplate capacities and capacity outlooks, facilities are required to report additional information covering: the actual volume of gas held in the storage facility for each gas day; aggregated injections and aggregated withdrawals for the previous gas day, nominated for each gas day and a seven day forecast; and a 12 month outlook of uncontracted storage capacity (uncontracted volume, injection and withdrawal capacities).
+Facilities used solely as part of a production facility would no longer be exempt from Bulletin Board reporting, but will not be required to report aggregated injection and aggregated withdrawal nominations for each gas day and a seven day forecast.